codex-storage/nim-codex/README.md

                             for even distribution.
      --validator-group-index  Slot validation group index [=0].
                             The value provided must be in the range [0, validatorGroups).
-Ignored when --validator-groupsis not provided.
+Ignored when --validator-groups is not provided.
 Only slot ids satisfying condition [(slotId mod validationGroups) == groupIndex] will be observed by the validator.

 Available sub-commands: